Kais120/hello-world/README.md

 # hello-world
 Hi,

-My name is Kaissar and I am beginner at software development
+My name is Kaissar and I am a beginner at software development